 University affiliation is not necessary.
 If you are not sure whether you will be eligible for the award, we recommend that you contact us well before the deadline so we can make a determination; otherwise, you may be declared ineligible after the deadline and your application will not be submitted to the committee.
 This award is adjudicated by the fellowships committee of the Center for Lesbian and Gay Studies and a jury of the Robert Giard Foundation.

-This award is presented to an emerging, early or mid-career artist from any country working in photography or photo-based media.
+This award is presented to an emerging, early or mid-career artist from any country working in moving image (video and film).
 This award will support a directed project, one that is new or continuing, and that addresses issues of sexuality, gender, or LGBTQ identity.

 Application due: November 15.